luapower/coro/coro.md

 coroutine which transfers execution will stay suspended until `coro.transfer()` is called again with it as target.

-Errors raised inside a coroutine which was transferrred into are re-raised into the main thread.
+Errors raised inside a coroutine which was transferred into are re-raised into the main thread.

 A coroutine which was transferred into (as opposed to one which was